felixrieseberg/windows95/README.md

 ## Should this have been a native app?
 Absolutely.

+## How's the code?
+This only works well by accident and was mostly a joke.
+The code quality is accordingly.

 ## Credits

 99.999% of the work was done over at [v86](https://github.com/copy/v86/) by Copy.